fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/modules.md

 # Modules

-Starting with ECMAScript 2015, JavaScript has a concept of modules.
-TypeScript shares this concept.

-Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they are explicitly exported using one of the [`export` forms](/typescript/5.1/reference/modules#export).
+#export).

 Conversely, to consume a variable, function, class, interface, etc. exported from a different module, it has to be imported using one of the [`import` forms](/typescript/5.1/reference/modules#import).

 Modules are declarative; the relationships between modules are specified in terms of imports and exports at the file level.

 Modules import one another using a module loader.
 At runtime the module loader is responsible for locating and executing all dependencies of a module before executing it.
-Well-known module loaders used in JavaScript are Node.js’s loader for [CommonJS ↗](https://wikipedia.org/wiki/CommonJS) modules and the [RequireJS ↗](http://requirejs.org/) loader for [AMD ↗](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) modules in Web applications.
+Well-known module loaders used in JavaScript are Node.js’s loader for [CommonJS ↗](https://wikipedia.org/wiki/CommonJS) modules and the [RequireJS ↗](https://web.archive.org/web/20230825151643/http://requirejs.org/) loader for [AMD ↗](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) modules in Web applications.

 In TypeScript, just as in ECMAScript 2015, any file containing a top-level `import` or `export` is considered a module.
 Conversely, a file without any top-level `import` or `export` declarations is treated as a script whose contents are available in the global scope (and therefore to modules as well).